 iMOSS - international molecular moss science society Propelling Flagellated Plant Research

 The international molecular moss science society (iMOSS) aims to foster research on and scientific ex-change about non-seed plants.
 Historically, the annual MOSS meeting started out as a meeting of the Physcomitrella community.
-However, iMOSS emphasizes a broad interest in "mosses", including liverworts and hornworts, other non-seed plants such as lycophytes and ferns, and also streptophyte algae because of the rising interest in comparing them to land plants.
+However, iMOSS emphasizes a broad interest in bryophytes, including liverworts and hornworts, other non-seed plants such as lycophytes and ferns, and also streptophyte algae because of the rising interest in comparing them to land plants.
 In essence, iMOSS nurtures research and discussion on flagellated plants, i.e. photosynthetic eukaryotes that have not lost (sperm) motility.
 The concept of the Japanese word "Koke", applied to tiny plants and plant-like organisms, is what we see as "moss".

 Next Conferences